NathanaelGo/the-halcyon-cradle/NPCs/Dazzle.md

 Obtained [[Peithos]]'s Rib from the auction
 Might be able to collect runes to the [[Gastlands]]

-Sleeper Agent Activation Code: She doesn't like pirates
+Sleeper Agent Activation Code: She doesn't like pirates - I always missed the exiles